 Just before the right hand turn by the river, there is a nice information board describing the area.
 This board did not tell of the Ermita de San Juan de la Cruz, which I knew to be present nearby.
 What I didn't realize at the time is that within the high walls of the convent in front of us, just to the left of the information board was the Ermita.
 There were absolutely no signs indicating its presence as I walked around by the wall.
 It felt too conspicuous if I went poking my nose around a living convent, so sadly, we walked onward until we came to the sign below, in about another 300 meters, announcing the Convento de Duruelo.

 We wandered down the lane and heard activity within.
 We met several lay ladies outside and I asked if it was OK to visit the convent chapel shown in the photo below.
 She wasn't sure, but told me to go ahead.
 So we did.
-The chapel was open, and as I re-read my photo of the information board, it is usually open for those who wish to pray inside.
+The chapel was open, and according to the information board we had just seen, it is usually open for those who wish to pray inside.

 The convent chapel is simple, but very precious and has two lovely carved statues on each side of the Mary and Jesus altarpiece that caught my attention.
 It was San Juan de la Cruz on the left and Santa Teresa de Jesús on the right.